Saur0pony/NFA_TandemRepeatsDetector/README.md

 Simply need to launch python script with different arguments :

-* `--file` : Input sequence file (can contain multiple sequence).
-It need to be in Fasta format.
+* `--file` : Input sequence file (can contain multiple sequences).
+It is needed to be in Fasta format (onelined).
-* `--out` : The output name where are store results and informations about argument uses.
+* `--out` : The output name file in which are stored results and informations about argument uses.
 * `--ml` : Minimal length of maximal repeats

 example of execution command line :